A SHORT HISTORY OF SCOTLAND

 Meanwhile in the mid-19th century railways were built across Scotland.
 In 1842 a railway was built from Glasgow to Edinburgh.

 Scotland suffered very high unemployment during the 1920s and 1930s.
 Traditional industries such as shipbuilding, mining, iron, and steel were badly affected by the depression.
 The Second World War brought a return to full employment and the 1950s and 1960s were years of prosperity.
 However, recession returned in the early 1980s and early 1990s.

 Nevertheless new hi-tech and service industries grew up in Scotland in the late 20th century to replace the old manufacturing ones and in 1990 Glasgow was made the Cultural Capital of Europe.

 During the 20th century there was a growing nationalist movement in Scotland.
 The National Party of Scotland was formed in 1928.
 In 1934 it changed its name to the Scottish National Party.
 The first SNP MP was elected in 1945.
 In 1974 11 SNP MPs were elected.
 Finally, in 1999 Scotland gained its own parliament.

 21st Century Scotland

 Then in 2011 the Scottish Nationalist Party won a majority in the Scottish Parliament.
-However in a referendum in 2014 a majority of Scots voted against independence.
-Today the population of Scotland is 5.3 million.
+However, in a referendum in 2014, a majority of Scots voted against independence.
+In 2020 the population of Scotland was 5.5 million.